Applied Computer Science

 - The access card is printed when you show up, and the photo will be checked

-Buy your curriculum on the internet or at the book store Sit Gjøvik at campus or at the book sales in the cafeteria on August 21st, where former students sell their used books.
+Buy your curriculum on the internet or at the book store Sit Gjøvik at campus or at the book sales in the cafeteria in August (date tba), where former students sell their used books.
 You will find your curriculum in the course description for each course.
+(Choose Autumn 2019/Spring 2020)

 Join the Buddy Week